erogluorhan/healpix-cookbook/README.md

 This section will cover advanced UXarray functionality such as remapping, zonal means, cross-sections, etc.

+### 5. When to Use Each?

+This section is currently under construction, but once complete, we hope to provide some practical guidance on what cases either of `easy.gems` or `uxarray` can provide helpful functionality and would be a ideal choice.

 ## Running the Notebooks

 You can either run the notebook using [Binder](https://binder.projectpythia.org/) or on your local machine.